anupeshverma/Smart_Street_Light/README.md

 # Features
-Street lights turn on only when an object movement is detected help to reduce the energy consumed by the streetlights , thus contributing to sustainable development.
+<p>Street lights turn on only when an object movement is detected help to reduce the energy consumed by the streetlights , thus contributing to sustainable development.</p>
-Can be used for broadcasting public announcements in case of emergencies .
+<p>Can be used for broadcasting public announcements in case of emergencies .</p>
-Enhance public safety via networked surveillance and  environmental condition monitoring.
+<p>Enhance public safety via networked surveillance and  environmental condition monitoring.</p>

 ## Tech Stack:
 <p>Python</p>